VincentStimper/hmc-hyperparameter-tuning/README.md

 # Tuning hyperparameters of Hamiltonian Monte Carlo

-This is the code used to do the experiments of the article "Gradient-based tuning of Hamiltonian Monte Carlo hyperparameters".
+This is the code used to do the experiments of the article "A Gradient Based Strategy for Hamiltonian Monte Carlo Hyperparameter Optimization".

 ## Installation instructions